petrican/CAPI/README.md

 $cat config.js.sample > config.js

-Step 3: Edit the config to match your mongoDB connection
+Step 3: Edit the config to match your mongoDB connection.
+Also make sure you have Redis installed on your box.

 Step 4: Start the server